jimmyjames/Documentation/smartapp-developers-guide/async-http.rst

 -----------------------

 All asynchronous HTTP request methods require, as the first argument, the name of the method to call with the response.
-We also need to specify some information about the request, such as the URI, any optional path, URL query parameters, HTTP headers, and the content type of the request.
+We also need to specify some information about the request, such as the URI, an optional path, URL query parameters, HTTP headers, and the content type of the request.
 We do so by passing a map of parameters.
 The table below lists the supported keys in the map.

 ================== ===========
 Key                Description
 ================== ===========
-uri (required)     Either a URI or URL of of the endpoint to make a request from. path               Request path that is merged with the URI. query              Map of URL query parameters. headers            Map of HTTP headers.
+uri (required)     Either a URI or URL of the endpoint to make a request from. path               Request path that is merged with the URI. query              Map of URL query parameters. headers            Map of HTTP headers.